Counterfactual Credit Assignment in Model-Free Reinforcement Learning: Numerical experiments

 We now consider two instances of the Key-To-Door family that illustrate the difficulty of credit assignment in the presence of extrinsic variance.
 In the Low-Variance-Key-To-Door environment, each apple is worth a reward of 1 and opening the final door also gets a reward of 1.
 Thus, an agent that solves the apple phase perfectly sees very little variance in its episode return and the learning signal for picking up the key and opening the door is relatively strong.

-High-Variance-Key-To-Door keeps the overall structure of the Key-To-Door task, but now the reward for each apple is randomly sampled to be either 1 or 10, and fixed within the episode.
-In this setting, even an agent that has a perfect apple-phase policy sees a large variance in episode returns, and thus the learning signal for picking up the key and opening the door is comparatively weaker.
+High-Variance-Key-To-Door keeps the overall structure of the Key-To-Door task.
+The door keeps giving a deterministic reward of 1 when the key was grabbed but now the reward for each apple is randomly sampled to be either 1 or 10, and fixed within the episode.
+In this setting, even an agent that is skilled at picking up apples sees a large variance in episode returns, and thus the learning signal for picking up the key and opening the door is comparatively weaker.
 Appendix~\ref{sec:ktd_env_details} has some additional discussion illustrating the difficulty of learning in such a setting.

-\paragraph{Results} We test CCA-PG on our environments, and compare it against Actor-Critic~(\cite{williams1992simple}, as well as State-conditional HCA and Return-conditional HCA ~\citep{harutyunyan2019hindsight} as baselines.
+\paragraph{Results} We test CCA-PG on these environments, and compare it against Actor-Critic~\cite{williams1992simple}, as well as State-conditional HCA and Return-conditional HCA ~\citep{harutyunyan2019hindsight} as baselines.
+An analysis of the relation between HCA and CCA is described in Appendix~\ref{hca-cca-fc}.
 We test using both a backward-LSTM (referred to as CCA-PG RNN) or an attention model (referred to as CCA-PG Attn) for the hindsight function.
 Details for experimental setup are provided in Appendix~\ref{sec:ktd_architecture}.
-All results are reported as median performances over 10 seeds.

-We evaluate agents both on their ability to maximize total reward, as well as solve the specific credit assignment problem of picking up the key and opening the door.
-Figure~\ref{fig.hvktd} compares CCA-PG with the baselines on the High-Variance-Key-To-Door task.
+We evaluate agents both on their ability to maximize total reward, as well as to solve the specific credit assignment problem of picking up the key and opening the door.
+Fig.~\ref{fig.hvktd} compares CCA-PG with the baselines on the High-Variance-Key-To-Door task.
 Both CCA-PG architectures outperform the baselines in terms of total reward, as well as probability of picking up the key and opening the door.

-This example highlights the capacity of CCA-PG to learn and incorporate trajectory-specific external factors into its baseline, resulting in lower variance estimators.
+This experiment highlights the capacity of CCA-PG to learn and incorporate trajectory-specific external factors into its baseline, resulting in lower variance estimators.
 Despite being a difficult task for credit assignment, CCA-PG is capable of solving it quickly and consistently.
 On the other hand, vanilla actor-critic is greatly impacted by this external variance, and needs around $3.10^9$ environment steps to have an 80\% probability of opening the door.
 CCA-PG also outperforms State- and Return- Conditional HCA, which do use hindsight information but in a more limited way than CCA-PG.